On categorical local langlands program for $GL_n$: Hecke operators on

 \begin{remark} In \cite[Remark I.10.3]{FS}, Fargues and Scholze note that Fargues' conjecture should also include a comparison of $t$-structures.
 Then the equivalence would also yield a bijection between irreducible objects in the abelian hearts.
 On one side, these irreducible objects would then be enumerated by pairs $(b, \pi_b)$ of an element $b \in B(\G)$ and an irreducible smooth representation $\pi_b$, by using intermediate extensions.
 On the other side, they would likely correspond to a Frobenius-semisimple $L$-parameter $ \varphi : W_{\Q_p} \longrightarrow \widehat{\G}(\overline{\Q}_{\ell}) $ together with an irreducible representation of the centralizer $S_{\varphi}$ of $\varphi$.
 The above combinatoric bijection $ \chi \longmapsto (b_{\chi}, \pi_{\chi}) $ could be a good candidate for Fargues-Scholze's predicted bijection for $\GL_n$.
-In \cite{BMO}, Bertoloni Meli and Oi proposed a good candidate for the bijection between irreducible objects in the abelian hearts for an arbitrary reductive group $\G$ and $L$-parameters $\varphi$ satisfying some conditions similar to ours.
-The readers could also see \cite{Hansen} for more conjectures. \end{remark}
+In \cite{BMO}, Bertoloni Meli and Oi proposed a good candidate for the bijection between irreducible objects in the abelian hearts for an arbitrary reductive group $\G$ and $L$-parameters $\varphi$ satisfying some conditions similar to ours. \end{remark}